 We have made statements under the captions "Business", "Risk Factors", and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in other sections of this Annual Report on Form 10-K that are forward-looking statements.
-In some cases, you can identify these statements by forward-looking words such as "may", "might", "will", "should", "expect", "plan", "anticipate", "believe", "estimate", "intend", "predict", "potential" or "continue", the negative of these terms and other comparable terminology.
-These forward-looking statements, which are subject to risks, uncertainties and assumptions about us, may include projections of our future financial performance, based on our growth strategies and anticipated trends in our business.
+In some cases, you can identify these statements by forward-looking words such as "may", "might", "will", "should", "expect", "plan", "outlook", "potential", "anticipate", "believe", "estimate", "intend", "predict", "potential" or "continue", the negative of these terms and other comparable terminology.
+These forward-looking statements, which are subject to risks, uncertainties and assumptions about us, may include current views and projections of our operations and future financial performance, growth strategies and anticipated trends in our business.
 These statements are only predictions based on our current expectations and projections about future events.
 There are important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements expressed or implied by the forward-looking statements.
-In particular, you should consider the numerous risks outlined under "Risk Factors".
+In particular, you should consider the numerous risks outlined in the foregoing paragraphs of this "Risk Factors" section.

 These risks are not exhaustive.
-Other sections of this Annual Report on Form 10-K may include additional factors which could adversely impact our business and financial performance.
+Other sections of this Annual Report on Form 10-K may include additional factors which could adversely affect our business and financial performance.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risk factors emerge from time to time and it is not possible for our management to predict all risk factors, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.

-Although we believe the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, level of activity, performance or achievements.
+Although we believe the expectations reflected in the forward-looking statements are reasonable, we cannot give assurances that those expectations will be achieved, nor can we guarantee future results, level of activity, performance or achievements.
 Moreover, neither we nor any other person assumes responsibility for the accuracy or completeness of any of these forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
-We are under no duty to update any of these forward-looking statements after the date of this filing to conform our prior statements to actual results or revised expectations whether as a result of new information, future developments or otherwise
+We are under no duty to update or review any of these forward-looking statements after the date of this filing to conform our prior statements to actual results or revised expectations whether as a result of new information, future developments or otherwise.